Dear Future Gaucho and Parents/Guardians:

 As of August 1, 2010, The NCAA (per Bylaw 17.5.1) mandates that its member colleges and universities determine the sickle cell trait status of all new student-athletes.
 In accordance with this rule, UCSB Athletic Training and UCSB Student Health has made the necessary changes to the existing sickle cell trait screening program.
 Under the current NCAA and UCSB Athletics rules, your son or daughter must satisfy one of the following options at the time of the pre-participation physical to be medically cleared for athletics.

-1) Provide results of a prior sickle cell test
+1) Provide results of a prior sickle cell test (done at birth as part of a newborn screening in most of the United States)

 2) Take a blood test at Student Health Services (sickle cell solubility test) and await the results BEFORE participating (may take several days for results)